If your baby has infant reflux all you want to know is when will they recover.

 This post may contain some affiliate links.
 If you make a purchase via the link I will earn a small reward at no cost to you.

-Take a look at the weaning and allergy planner it is an easy way to record a food diary and identify trigger foods for your baby
+Take a look at this weaning and allergy planner it is an easy way to identify trigger foods for your baby’s reflux.

 - Having a cow’s milk and soy-free diet

-- Avoiding foods that made her symptoms worse
+- Avoiding trigger foods that made her symptoms worse

 - Taking medication to reduce the acid